-A ban of c-OctaBDE would ultimately eliminate emissions from the production, manufacturing and use in new products.
+A ban of c-OctaBDE [and c-DecaBDE] would ultimately eliminate emissions from the production, manufacturing and use in new products.
 It would neither affect the emissions from products already in use nor directly influence emissions from disposal or recovery.
 Application of BAT/BEP at disposal and recycling/dismantling/reuse could be an efficient and economically reasonable way to minimise related emissions.

-Costs implications for consumers are not expected.
+Costs implications for consumers are not expected [but there could be small increases for some items that currently use decaBDE.]

 Financial costs for Governments would depend on the management actions taken.
 There might be costs associated with mandated control measures e.g. monitoring and enforcement of waste management facilities.
-There might also be costs associated with monitoring and controlling articles containing c-OctaBDE.
+There might also be costs associated with monitoring and controlling articles containing c-OctaBDE [and c-DecaBDE].

-3.2 Elements of a risk management strategy
+3.3 Elements of a risk management strategy